Writing the SAT Essay

 A successful essay contains at least four paragraphs and could contain five if you're feeling sufficiently spectacular.
 Keep this in mind as you move through the structure section.
 Your essay needs to have the following structural elements to keep everything in line and your ideas flowing smoothly like the butter in a Paula Dean cooking show:

 Paragraph 1: Introduction.
 This is where you state your thesis and (briefly) the examples you will use to prove it.
-This does not need to be a long paragraph.
+This doesn't need to be a long paragraph.
 One or two sentences to draw your reader in, followed by one or two sentences with your main argument and supporting examples are plenty.

 Paragraph 4: Conclusion.
 In this paragraph, you sum up all you have already discussed.
 It's okay to be a little repetitive here so you can end your essay with a bang.
 The College Board readers know you are facing a time crunch.
 All you have to do here is restate your thesis in new words and finish it off with some snappy, intelligent statement that ties everything together with a pretty bow...figuratively speaking.